OmkarKirpan/pptxTrans/pptx-processor-service/README.md

 - Extract text elements with precise coordinates and styling information
 - Generate thumbnails for each slide
 - Provide metadata for text display in slidecanvas frontend component
-- Store processed assets in Supabase Storage (optional)
+- Store processed assets in Supabase Storage (configured via environment variables)

 ## Getting Started